julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 * time of day
 * engine type (some people believe that certain diesel engines are better than others at attracting blue marlin due to a unique *hum* or *vibration* that they disburse through the water)

-Using the data available on the Big Rock website, I can provide awareness into some of these variables with statistics and visualizations.
+Using the activity data I retrieved, I can provide awareness into some of these variables with statistics and visualizations.
 If I had access to more data (like longitude and latitude of hook-ups, the lure that the fish ate, etc.), then I could complete a more advanced analysis.
 Unfortunately, fisherman keep data points like this a secret with hopes of having a competitive advantage.

 I explored: